Seeker14491/DistanceSteamworks/README.md

 > Software for querying and processing Distance's Steamworks data.

-This repo currently contains three pieces of software: `DistanceSteamworksProxy`, `distance-log`, and `manager`.
+This repo currently contains four pieces of software: `DistanceSteamworksProxy`, `manager`, `distance-log`, and `distance-log-frontend`.

 DistanceSteamworksProxy communicates with Steam servers through the [Steamworks API](https://partner.steamgames.com/doc/sdk/api), and exposes its own API via [JSON-RPC](https://www.jsonrpc.org/specification).
 It is implemented in C#, and makes use of the [Steamworks.NET](https://steamworks.github.io/) library, which is also used by Distance.

 "manager" is a wrapper around DistanceSteamworksProxy that periodically restarts Steam and DistanceSteamworksProxy to keep things running smoothly.
 It is implemented in Rust.

-distance-log consumes the API exposed by DistanceSteamworksProxy, and uses it to query the Steam leaderboards and render an HTML page showing a log of new world records.
+distance-log consumes the API exposed by DistanceSteamworksProxy, and uses it to query the Steam leaderboards and output a log of new world records in JSON.
 It is implemented in Rust.
+You can access this generated changelog here: https://seekr.pw/distance-log/changelist.json.

-You can see its output at https://seekr.pw/distance-log/.
+distance-log-frontend is a webapp that displays the changelog that distance-log outputs.
+You can see it running at https://seekr.pw/distance-log/.

 ## Building